 The consequences of a compromise

 Patient expectations are higher than ever—they trust your organization will keep their data secure.
 A data breach can cause significant reputation damage and affect your bottom line for years after the initial incident.

-Cyber attacks on the healthcare industry affect not just the target organization but the patients it serves too.
-That's why the sector has extremely stringent cyber security regulations compared to many others, including The General Data Protection Regulation and The Health Insurance Portability and Accountability Act.
+Cyberattacks on the healthcare industry affect not just the target organization but the patients it serves, too.
+That's why the sector has extremely stringent cybersecurity regulations compared to many others, including The General Data Protection Regulation and The Health Insurance Portability and Accountability Act.

 Protecting your healthcare organization

 Understanding cyber risks is a great first step toward better cybersecurity.
 But it's not easy to keep up with its constantly changing landscape, especially at a time with great backlogs and extensive under-resourcing.

 Download The Cybersecurity Handbook for Healthcare, a simplified eBook that will save you time figuring out where to start strengthening your defense.
 Get your copy of the guide to learn more about: